Skip to main content

 Image

 Like with most hotel chains, it can be tempting to take behind the "freebies" that are left in each stateroom.
-Most cruise lines have done their best at eliminating this by mounting toiletries to shower walls.
+Most cruise lines have done their best to eliminate this by mounting toiletries to shower walls.
+This is more environmentally friendly, too, as numerous plastic bottles aren't getting thrown out daily.

 If, however, you feel the need to take something from your stateroom, whether it is a bathrobe, towel, or pillow, know that there is a good chance your onboard account will be charged for it!